03

 Her nails dug into his skin as she fought.
 "I won't-!"

-A hard slap cracked across her face.
 Her head snapped to the side, pain exploding across her cheek.

 The madam's eyes gleamed.
 "You will."